muflihnurfaizi/SimpleWhatasapp-API/readme.md

 # Whatsapp API Tutorial

-Hi, this is the implementation example of <a href="https://github.com/pedroslopez/whatsapp-web.js">whatsapp-web.js and a modification from <a href="https://github.com/ngekoding/whatsapp-api-tutorial"> </a>
+Hi, this is the implementation example of <a href="https://github.com/pedroslopez/whatsapp-web.js">whatsapp-web.js</a>

+and a modification from <a href="https://github.com/ngekoding/whatsapp-api-tutorial"> ngekoding </a>

 ### How to use?